Want to know how much of a salary increase you should ask for? Use ValueMyCV to find out.

 The Most Important Don’t

-- Don’t give up – These tips are designed to make it difficult for your boss to say no, but there are all sorts of behind the scenes reasons you might not be successful this time around.
+- Don’t give up – These tips are designed to make it difficult for your boss to say no, but there are all sorts of reasons you might not be successful this time around.
 Don’t sulk or start firing off moaning emails, simply thank them for having considered it and try again later.
 Never burn your bridges – even if you decide that without a pay rise it’s time to find a new job altogether, you’ll need to keep your boss sweet to get a good reference.

 Asking For A Pay Rise In A Letter